karl24601/Pandocx/README.md

 ---
 ```

-**Upgraded from 1.0.0 and citations are untouched** — 1.0.0 shipped a no-op placeholder `zotero.lua`, and updates never overwrite an existing filter, so the placeholder survived.
-Pandocx detects and replaces it automatically.
-To fix it by hand, delete `zotero.lua` from the plugin folder and reload Obsidian.
+**Citations are untouched and `zotero.lua` is only ~700 bytes** — An early build shipped a do-nothing placeholder, and Pandocx never overwrites an existing filter, so it can survive an update.
+Pandocx now detects and replaces it on load; to fix it by hand, delete `zotero.lua` from the plugin folder and reload Obsidian.
+The real filter is about 54 KB.

 **Citations stay as `[@citekey]`** — The key was not resolved.
 Pandocx surfaces the filter's own diagnostics as a notice; the full output is in the developer console under `[pandocx] filter output`.